woocommerce/woocommerce/plugins/woocommerce-admin/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Please add a Changelog note

-Enter a changelog note using the following CLI command `npm run changelogger -- add` and commit changes. --->
+Enter a changelog note using the following CLI command `pnpm run changelogger -- add` and commit changes. --->